National Route 9 (Argentina): Beginnings

-The route originated as the "Camino Real del Perú" (Royal Road of Peru), used since colonial times to travel from Buenos Aires, through Córdoba, Santiago del Estero, San Miguel de Tucumán, Salta, San Salvador de Jujuy, and Potosí, continuing to Perú.
+The route originated as the "Camino Real del Perú" (Royal Road of Peru), used since colonial times to travel from Buenos Aires, through Córdoba, Santiago del Estero, San Miguel de Tucumán, Salta, San Salvador de Jujuy, and Potosí, continuing to Peru.
 The section between Buenos Aires and the south of what it is today Cordoba Province, was shared with the "Camino Real del Oeste" (Royal Road of the West) which branched towards San Luis, Mendoza and Santiago (Chile).
 The road had a system of small inns and establishments every 30–50 km where travellers could rest.

-After the coming of the railroad, in the second half of the 19th Century, this road lost relevance, as the railroad provided faster service on any type of weather.
+After the coming of the railroad, in the second half of the 19th century, this road lost relevance, as the railroad provided faster service in any type of weather.
 The first train from Buenos Aires arrived in the town of La Quiaca in Argentina's northern border with Bolivia on 30 December 1907.

 With the advent of the automobile, the Federal Government decided to build roads throughout the Republic.
 In 1936 the road from Buenos Aires to La Quiaca was named Ruta Nacional 9 (National Route 9).
 In 1943 the road was open to traffic in its full length, even though most of it was unpaved.

 The road started competing against the railroad, taking passengers and cargo.
 The last passenger train to La Quiaca arrived in December 1993, and the last cargo train in July 1994.